Tomminsky/CCNS/README.md

 ### License:
 -------

-all content within this repository are using the standard [BSD license](http://opensource.org/licenses/BSD-2-Clause).
+all contents within this repository are using the standard [BSD license](http://opensource.org/licenses/BSD-2-Clause).